rdom/eicdirc/README.md

 ```
 ./eicdirc -r 4 -i data/sim.root -u data/lut.avr.root -trackingres 0.0005 -timeres 0.1 -timecut 0.2 -e 5000
 ```
 it will create "data/sim.pdf.root".
-Note: the start event number for PDFs (5000) is hardcoded at the moment.
+Note: the start event number for PDFs (5000) is hard coded at the moment.

 The time imaging reconstruction:
 ```